 Matthew Bolton, Managing Editor – Entertainment

 LG is one of the top-performing TV brands in the world, and the best LG TVs you'll find on the market today are some of the most technically-advanced displays that have ever been made.

 LG is one of the best TV makers, and it's also one of the most prolific.
 LG tends to bring out many new TVs throughout any given year, from high-end displays that often feature in our best TVs guide, through to entry-level screens that are better suited to those on a budget.
 With so much choice, it can be a challenge to choose the best LG TV for you.

 We’ve reviewed many LG TVs over the years, as well as many from other top brands so we know how the competition stacks up.
 We’re always looking out for the best combination of design, performance and value for money.

-LG TVs cater for all kinds of preferences, including some of the best 8K TVs that look truly incredible; gorgeous QNED (LG’s term for QLED, or sets that use quantum dots) TVs that deliver much higher brightness than even the best OLED TVs; and also some cheap but very cheerful 4K UHD TVs that would suit a second screen in a guest room.
+LG TVs suit all kinds of preferences, including the best 8K TVs that look truly incredible; gorgeous QNED (LG’s term for QLED, or sets that use quantum dots) TVs that deliver much higher brightness than even the best OLED TVs; and also cheap but cheerful 4K UHD TVs that would make a great second screen in a guest room.